Guild of Handicraft

 Birmingham Guild of Handicraft (Birmingham Guild Ltd.)

 The Birmingham Guild was established in 1890, its founder member being Arthur Stansfield Dixon.
 It originated as a semi-autonomous group with the Birmingham Kyrle Society.
-By 1895 the Guild had formed its own independent workshop and became a limited company.
+By 1895 the Guild had formed an independent workshop and became a limited company.
 Circa 1894 the Guild began producing books under the imprint ‘The Birmingham Guild of Handicraft Press’.
 The press was founded by Arthur Dixon, Montague Fordham, (1864-1948) and Claude Napier Clavering with the advice and help of Emery Walker.
-Its aim was to improve the standards of commercial printing which it did to great effect.
+It aimed to improve the standards of commercial printing which it did to great effect.
 Designers and artists associated with the Press included Arthur J. Gaskin, Mary Newill and Charles March Gere.
 The Press ceased to function in 1919, however, the Birmingham Guild was active until the 1950's.
 This Guild was closely aligned with the Birmingham Group of Artist-Craftsmen.

-The Guild was closely associated with Birmingham School of Art, many of the designers and craftspeople who worked for the company either trained or taught at the School.
+The Guild was closely associated with the Birmingham School of Art, many of the designers and craftspeople who worked for the company either trained or taught at the School.
 The motto of the Guild was 'By Hammer and Hand'.
-It's activities included furniture-making, publishing, and the production of art metalware and jewellery.
+Its activities included furniture-making, publishing, and the production of art metalware and jewellery.
 The latter was the most successful and longest-lived.
-Arthur Stansfield Dixon was chief designer of the metalwork shop.
+Arthur Stansfield Dixon was the chief designer of the metalwork shop.
 Other designers associated with the shop included Albert Edward Jones,(1878-1954), George T. Tarling, Claude Napier Clavering, Charles Llewellyn Roberts, and Thomas Birkett.
 The Guild participated in the exhibitions of the Arts and Crafts Exhibition Society in London in 1893, 1896, 1899, 1903 and 1906.
 Work by the Guild was also shown in the 1st Exhibition of the Arts and Crafts Society of Ireland in 1895, the Second Exhibition of Arts and Crafts at Manchester City Art Gallery in 1895, the Arts and Crafts Exhibition at Knight & Forster in Leeds in 1900, and in the British Arts & Crafts Section of the International Exhibition in Ghent in 1913.
 The Guild was never particularly large, at its peak in the late 1890's it employed about 19 workers.

 Clarion Guild of Handicraft